-For credit card receivables, the Group applies three-stage approach to measure allowance for credit losses, using an expected credit loss approach as required under IFRS 9.
+For credit card receivables, the Group applies three-stage appraoch to measure allowance for credit losses, using an expected credit loss approach as required under IFRS 9.
 These receivable balances migrate through three stages based on the change in credit risk since initial recognition.
-ECL reflect the present value of all cash shortfalls related to default events either (i) over the following twelve months or (ii) over the expected life of a financial instrument depending on credit deterioration from inception.
+Expected credit losses ('ECL') reflect the present value of all cash shortfalls related to default events either (i) over the following twelve months or (ii) over the expected life of a financial instrument depending on credit deterioration from inception.